 Open the Run/Debug Configurations dialog in one of the following ways:

-Press Ctrl+Shift+A, start typing Edit Configurations, select it from the list and press Enter.
+Press Control+Shift+A, start typing Edit Configurations, select it from the list and press Enter.

 Expand the run/debug configuration selector on the main toolbar and select Edit Configurations.

-In the invoked Run/Debug Configurations dialog, select the created IRB console configuration in the IRB Console group and specify the IRB Arguments option in the following way:-r ./script
+In the invoked Run/Debug Configurations dialog, select the created IRB console configuration in the Ruby Console group and specify the Console script arguments option in the following way:-r ./script

-Run source code from the editor to the console
+Run source code from the editor in a console

 RubyMine allows you to run source code from the editor in the IRB console.
 To do this, perform the following steps: